Added April 1, 2021.

 This early built-in corner cupboard, c.1735, was recently salvaged from the Van Wyck House parlor in Lloyd Harbor, NY.
-It was the first house to be put on this harbor and boasted a 500 acre farm and a spectacular view.
+It was the first house to be built on this harbor and boasted a 500 acre farm and a spectacular view.
 The piece is in great condition, but the crown molding didn’t survive the extraction and could be custom made from a sample piece I saved.
 The face measures approximately 58” wide and 7’8” tall and would need to be built into a corner with ample space.
 The glass doors are original and measure 32” across and are 60” tall.
-There are 5 shelves with ‘lollypops’ in tacked, and a beautiful ‘sun burst’ pattern made from curved wood pieces (not plaster).
+There are 5 shelves with ‘lollypops’ intact, and a beautiful ‘sun burst’ pattern made from curved wood pieces (not plaster).
 It features a ‘tomb stone’ sliding bottom door.
 The photos of the back of the cupboard show its high quality wooden construction.